 18. Watching Dolby Vision content

-Look out for the Dolby Vision logo next to the show – current Netflix shows supporting Dolby Vision include Marvel's Daredevil, Marco Polo, The OA and Santa Clarita Diet.
+Look out for the Dolby Vision logo next to the show – current Netflix shows supporting Dolby Vision include Marvel's Daredevil, GLOW, Marco Polo, The OA and Santa Clarita Diet.

 19. Watching Netflix in virtual reality